A Diabetic’s Cup of Tea (Or Coffee)pbfycom

 Milk, whether full fat or low fat, contains carbohydrates, which should be reduced in the case of a person with diabetes since they have trouble metabolizing carbs too.

-If you just indulge in these decadent ranges of coffee, the best thing to do is limit the quantity.
+If you must indulge in these decadent ranges of coffee, the best thing to do is limit the quantity.
 Do you really need the Venti?
 Why not opt for the short?
 Coffee in its purer form has polyphenols, which contain antioxidant properties and help to prevent inflammatory diseases such as type 2 diabetes.

 So, what if we remove the cream, or milk, and use a sugar substitute?
 Surely this is a healthier alternative?
 Not so!
 Once a sweetening agent is added, the benefits of preventing Type 2 diabetes disappear, and actually increases the risk of it developing.